 Elevate Your Bathroom for a Spa-like Experience

-I just bought and installed a new three-way rainfall shower head (currently on sale) and let me tell you, a rainfall shower head is a major step toward turning your bathroom into a spa.
+I just bought and installed a new three-way rainfall shower head and let me tell you, a rainfall shower head is a major step toward turning your bathroom into a spa.
 I also picked up a few new fluffy washcloths and over-sized towels.

 Other easy bathroom upgrades include adding fresh greenery or flowers, scented candles or aromatherapy oils.
 My bathroom counter space is severely limited and every nook and cranny is dedicated to beauty products so I recommend using wall and ceiling space for added features.